osa1/int-proj/README.markdown

 ### Bonus content

-I didn't talk about this in the report, but `programs/` directory contains an Unlambda interpreter written in Unlambda.
-Using this, we can have a working second Futamura projection!
+`programs/Jerabek-unlambda1.unl` is an Unlambda interpreter written in Unlambda.
+It's not useful for anything(exercise: We can't generate a second Futamura projection using it, why?), but you can still have some `mind = blown` moments using MetaOCaml implementation with `-staged` argument.

+Example:

 ```
-$ cat programs/Hello.unl | ./unlambda_metaocaml programs/Jerabek-unlambda1.unl -staged -eval-S -eval-cc
+$ cat programs/Hello.unl | ./unlambda_metaocaml programs/Jerabek-unlambda1.unl -staged -eval-S -eval-cc -eval-eof
 ```

-mind = blown.

-TODO: Explain.
+Interestingly, this doesn't print same program that `./unlambda_metaocaml programs/Hello.unl -staged -eval-S -eval-cc -eval-eof` prints, but the specialization is correct, `-run` works correctly.
+Figuring out why generated code is different may be an interesting exercise.

 ---